10 Best Tent Stakes of 2019

-These are durable enough to be driven into harder ground with a rock or a hammer if need be.
+These are durable enough to be driven into harder ground with a rock, hammer, or camping hatchet if need be.
 Despite months of hard use, we’ve only ever had one minor bend in one Groundhog.

 Some reviewers have said that the Groundhogs tend to bend or break at the narrow neck.
 We’ve put the Groundhogs through a lot of use and never had an issue with this, though.

-At $19.95 for a set of six, they aren’t cheap.
+As for price, they aren’t cheap.
 But they won’t break the bank, either.